tatoslover/Module5Lab/README.md

 ---

 ## Exercise 7: Enhanced Calculator API with Libraries

+**Exercise Question:**
+- **Part 1:** Expand your application to use a Calculator library that takes care of the calculations and integrate it in your code.
+- **Part 2:** Change the library so that you can generate a random number to be used as the ID, instead of the time.
+This way it will be almost impossible to have two of the same objects with the same ID.
+- **Part 3:** Create a generic library for logging - pass a message to be logged, this will contain at least the ID of the caller, and the result.
+Log to the console every call made.

 This exercise demonstrates advanced software architecture with a Calculator library, secure ID generation, and a comprehensive generic logging system.